Obligation to deduct correct amount of PAYE every month

 What should I do if there is a tax calculation difference?

-Where there is an under-deduction of employment tax (PAYE, SDL and UIF) from an employee’s remuneration:
+Where there is an under-deduction of employee’s tax from an employee’s remuneration:

-- Issue an amended IRP5/IT3(a) certificate for the transaction year in which the under-deduction occurred to the employee, once the shortfall has been recovered;
+- Issue an amended IRP5/IT3(a) certificate for the transaction year in which the under-deduction occurred to the employee, once the employees’ tax shortfall has been recovered;

 - Determine the reason for the under-deduction.
 If it is as a result of a calculation error or incorrect setting in the payroll system, the necessary changes must be made to avoid such incorrect deductions in future.

-Where the employee’s ITR12 return has already been assessed, the employee must resubmit the ITR12 through the Request for Correction (RFC) process or, in the instance where the ITR12 was audited, the employee must lodge an objection.
+Where the employee’s ITR12 return has already been assessed, the employee must resubmit the ITR12 through the Request for Correction (RFC) process or, if the ITR12 was audited, the employee must lodge an objection.

 The EMP501 values available are as follows: